Skip to content

 • you do better with a once-weekly task than a daily one

 Outside the U.S., the practical answer is often even simpler for now: in many markets the injection is still the format readers can access more easily than the new tablet.
-So the immediate question is not always "which do I prefer?"
-Sometimes it is just "which one is a real option where I live?"
+So the immediate question isn't always "which do I prefer?"
+Sometimes it's just "which one is a real option where I live?"

 FAQ